rforbiodatascience24/group_07_project/README.md

 In order to load our dataset, run the script 01_load.qmd.
 It loads the data using the `GEOquery` package from the [Bioconductor Website](https://www.bioconductor.org/packages//2.10/bioc/html/GEOquery.html).

+# Our Code

+We have split up our code into several subsections to organize the workflow.
+We start with loading, cleaning, and augmenting the data to prepare it for analyzing.
+Then we perform a PCA, a cube analysis, a multi-linear correlation model, and a heterochrony analysis.
+After that, we have several files for plots following the analyses.
+These combined make up the framework for our results.